-- 5-inch zippers You can grab them on Amazon or look for them locally.
+- 1 5-inch zipper You can grab them on Amazon or look for them locally.
 My fabric store didn’t have any shorter than 7 inches.
 That will work too, you’ll just cut it shorter during your sewing.

-- 2 small pieces of fabric-one for the inside and one for the outside.
+- 2 small pieces of fabric One for the outside, one for the inside.

-You will sandwich the zipper between the two pieces of fabric with right sides together along the side of the zipper as shown below.
+- You will sandwich the zipper between the two pieces of fabric with right sides together along the side of the zipper as shown in the photo.
 The zipper is facing up and the fabric is pinned to the top edge.

-Slide the zipper at least half way down (as shown above).
+- Slide the zipper at least half way down as shown in the last photo.

 Now fill them up with something fun!